Success is the best revenge, or so they say.

 One of the best things about success is that you don’t have to show it off.
 You don’t have to gloat or rub it in their face.
 When you’re successful, the world will notice.

 Success is the best revenge because it speaks for you.
 You don’t have to gloat or rub anything in anyone’s face.
-They’ll see it for themselves, and then you will get to live rent-free in their head rather than the other way around.
+They’ll see it for themselves, and then you will live rent-free in their head rather than vice versa.

 Bonus: Vengeance Isn’t Actually a Good Thing

 Revenge may feel good at the moment, but it’s fleeting.
-And more likely than not, you will end up feeling worse or seeing unintended consequences.
+And more likely than not, you will feel worse or see unintended consequences.

 The iconic show Buffy the Vampire Slayer illustrates the ill-advised quest for revenge with Vengeance Demons.
 These evil creatures seek out hurt people and manipulate them into wishing for revenge.
 Unfortunately, the wish is usually taken to the extreme, causing far more pain and suffering for everyone involved.

 Although this example showcases the extreme effects of revenge, it’s not wrong.
-Seeking vengeance isn’t a good thing, regardless of how good it might feel in the moment.
+Seeking vengeance isn’t good, regardless of how good it might feel in the moment.

 How to Live a Successful, Vengeance-Free Life